TABLE OF CONTENTS

 Is steering this ship starting to feel like a daily grind?
 Are employees feeling undervalued and easily replaceable?

-You haven't created a clear vision for your company, and a brand people can rally around.
+You haven't created a clear vision for your company and a brand people can rally around.

 It's no wonder companies with poor branding pay their employees 10% more.
 That's because the owner has a strong sense of social awareness.
 Money is the only reason people stick with a weak brand.
 And the owner ends up spending more for less productivity.

-2. Your Brand is Forgettable
+2. Your Brand Is Forgettable

 Has this happened to you?
 As soon as you stop bombarding people with ads, the traffic stops.
 Most forget your company exists.
 As a result, your customer acquisition costs are through the roof.